We are committed to building and maintaining genuine, long-term collaborative relationships with the community based on openness and integrity.

 In August 2020, the members of the working group gave it a language name Kuchek Karp Nyiian Ak Aak Ngamparam Ak (Heads Together...Talking About Our Country).

-The working group meets regularly to discuss project planning, potential impacts and opportunities, and to progress discussions about and agreements
+The working group met regularly to discuss project planning, potential impacts and opportunities, as well as any queries or concerns.

 The working group appointed an Independent Observer and publishes an update in the community after each meeting.

-We know that any agreement will require broad support in line with the decision making practices of the Traditional Owners.
+We know that any agreement will require broad support in line with the decision-making practices of the Traditional Owners.
+This process has progressed with Traditional Owners, their advisors and representatives of the prescribed body corporate, Ngan Aak Kunch Aboriginal Corporation.

-Glencore’s project is on the land traditionally owned by the Wik Waya people.
+Glencore’s project is on the traditional land of the Wik Waya people.

 We acknowledge that Indigenous cultural heritage underpins the identity of the Traditional Owners in the Aurukun project area.